Water and Wastewater Rates

 For the most accurate estimate, residential customers should use the water usage information from bills received from February through May to help determine your average winter water use for next July.
 Customers are encouraged to sign up for My Ventura Water, our 24/7 online web service, to access their billing and water usage information.
 For assistance using the Bill Calculator, please contact Customer Care at email@example.com or (805) 667-6500 during normal business hours.

 An update to the Municipal Code, approved by City Council in May 2014, directs that the new rates will be used to calculate all charges shown on bills prepared after the effective dates, without proration.
 This calculation methodology will aid customer understanding of their water use (and charges) and clarify the billing process.

-In early March, every Ventura Water customer and property owner received, in the mail, a notice about the proposed four year rates and the reasons for them as well as information about how to participate in the City Council's scheduled Public Hearing about the rates on May 5, 2014.
-In addition, all customers are invited to a special Town Hall informational meeting to have questions answered and/or to receive hands-on help with the Bill Calculator on Thursday, April 17 at 6 pm at the City Maintenance Yard, 336 Sanjon Road.
+In early March, every Ventura Water customer and property owner received, in the mail, a notice about the proposed four year rates and the reasons for them as well as information about how to participate in the City Council's Public Hearing about the rates on May 5, 2014.
+In addition, nearly 20 customers attended a special Town Hall informational meeting on Thursday, April 17 at 6 pm at the City Maintenance Yard, 336 Sanjon Road.

 Under California law, customers may oppose rate increases but they must do so in writing prior to the close of the Public Hearing.
 Both the owner of the parcel and the person receiving the service for which the fee is charged may submit a written protest, but only one protest per parcel will be counted as provided by Government Code Section 53755(b) (Proposition 218).